Questions that would probably be asked frequently

 What about tournaments?

-To become a rated player, you must play in an NSA-sanctioned tournament.
-You don't have to be
+To become a rated player, you must play in an NASPA-sanctioned tournament.

-The Seattle Club hosts one multi-day tournament a year, over Memorial Day Weekend.
+The Seattle Club usually hosts one multi-day tournament a year.
+Previously it has been held

 Emerald City Tournament Page.